 If you want to lower your monthly premium, or buy more coverage for less money, one way is to carry a higher deductible.
 A higher deductible also may make sense if you believe that your chances of making a claim are remote enough to warrant assuming extra financial risk.

 Disclaimer: This is for informational purposely only.
-There is no legal advice being suggested or proffered and the author assumes no responsibility or liability for the actions taken or not taken by the readers based upon such information.
+There is no legal advice being suggested or offered and the author assumes no responsibility or liability for the actions taken or not taken by the readers based upon such information.

 Still can’t find the answer to your insurance questions?
 We're here to help.